GeRmAnImAl/Group1HRMSAPP/src/main/README.md

 created time off requests.

+## Worked Hours Functionality
+Users associated with employees (should be all users but Admin) can now submit their hours worked

+for a given time frame.
+Only the assigned manager to the employee who submits the worked hours

+can approve or reject them.
+Only the employee who created the worked hours can cancel them.

+Currently, all users can view all submitted worked hours.

 # Implement Two Patterns
 ## AJ Germani
 I chose to implement the Observer OOP Design Pattern using the Manager and TimeOffRequest